ZeppelinBot/Zeppelin/PRODUCTION.md

 3. Fill in the missing values in `.env`
 4. Run `docker compose -f docker-compose.production.yml up -d`

+**Note:** The dashboard and API are exposed with a self-signed certificate.
+It is recommended to set up a proxy with a proper certificate in front of them.
+Cloudflare is a popular choice here.

 ## Updating the bot

 ### One-click script